jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

 After going through all the sections above and creating your plugin, tell SIERRA about it by putting ``$HOME/git/plugins/`` on your :envvar:`SIERRA_PLUGIN_PATH` so that your engine can be selected via ``--engine=engine.matrix``.

 ..
-NOTE:: Engine names have the same constraints as python package names (e.g., no dots, so ``matrix.foo`` is not a valid plugin name).

-..
 NOTE:: If your engine supports/requires a new execution environment, head
           over to :ref:`tutorials/plugin/execenv`.